JetBrains/teamcity-documentation/topics/team-foundation-server.md

 TeamCity features the [cross-platform TFS integration](https://blog.jetbrains.com/teamcity/2015/12/teamcity-cross-platform-tfs-support/), which works on Linux, macOS, and Windows platforms.
 Without installing additional software, TeamCity servers and build agents can interact with Team Foundation Servers 2012 or later, and Azure DevOps Services.

-The built\-in TFS plugin can work in two modes: the default and cross\-platform.
-The working mode is based on the availability of Team Explorer (default mode): if it is not present, the plugin falls back from the default to cross\-platform mode.
+The built-in TFS plugin can work in two modes: the default and cross-platform.
+The working mode is based on the availability of Team Explorer (default mode): if it is not present, the plugin falls back from the default to cross-platform mode.

 When detecting the Team Explorer version, TeamCity checks [.NET GAC](https://msdn.microsoft.com/en-us/library/yf1d93sz.aspx) and the following paths:
 * `Windows x86: %CommonProgramFiles%\Microsoft Shared\Team Foundation Server\%version_number%`
 * `Windows x64: %CommonProgramFiles(x86)%\Microsoft Shared\Team Foundation Server\%version_number%`

-To enforce the cross\-platform mode on TeamCity, set the `teamcity.tfs.mode=java` [internal property](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties) or [build configuration parameter](configuring-build-parameters.md).
+To enforce the cross-platform mode on TeamCity, set the `teamcity.tfs.mode=java` [internal property](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties) or [build configuration parameter](configuring-build-parameters.md).

 ## TFS Settings